Cruise Port Advisor

 Pier locations and what's available at each terminal.

-There is also a desk for local tour operators within the terminal.
-They offer tours to some of the national parks and a two-hour tour of Limon among other activities.
+The terminal has a welcome center, souvenir market, and a desk for local tour operators offering excursions to national parks and city tours.
 Taxis are readily available at the pier.

 Getting Around Limón, Costa Rica